 The CD log provides insight into which lines in the logfile are identified as changing the base used for subsequent relative directory calculations.
 If cd invocation lines are being missed, review your `Change directory command' rule.
 If the cd invocation includes relative paths, select a `Processing change directory commands with relative paths' rule that causes the appropriate path to be calculated.

 If the Summary of build log processing still indicates that other source files are being identified than those found in the file system, you can refer to the Warnings log to determine which files are not found in the file system.
 You'll then need to determine whether this is because the file is actually missing or because the file path was not properly resolved in the processing.
 If the latter occurred, the change directory rules need to be revised.

 One final note for both alternatives with regard to paths.
 You may be in a situation where your source code is located in a different location for analysis by Imagix 4D than it was at the time you generated the logfile.
 This could occur for a number of reasons, including using a different platform for analysis than for compiling.
-If the logfile contains relative rather than absolute path names, you may have success copying the logfile from the compile environment to the same position relative to the analysis code, and then specifying the new copy as the logfile to process.
+If the logfile contains relative rather than absolute path names, you may have success specifying a different starting directory in step 2d.
 Alternatively, if the logfile contains absolute paths, you can make path substitutions using the Directory Mapping settings in the Data Collection section of the File > Options dialog.

 2j.
 Start the analysis process

 Reviewing the results and revising the rules is an iterative process.
 Each time you modify the rules (step 2g) and process the logfile (step 2h), you'll generate fresh results to review.
 Initially, you'll see enough evidence in your review (step 2i) that it will be clear that you need to again refine the rules and (re)process the logfile.